 Upon submittal of a complete accessory dwelling unit application, Planning Division staff will review the application to verify compliance with this chapter and any other relevant component of this Land Use Code.

-Planning Division staff will route the application to the local fire authority, local health department, the County Building Division, and any other relevant review department or agency for verification of compliance, determination of need for land use permit application modifications, and for the submittal of other applications or reviews necessary to obtain their approvals of an accessory dwelling unit.
+Planning Division staff will route the application to the local fire authority, the County Building Division, and any other relevant review department or agency for verification of compliance, determination of need for land use permit application modifications, and for the submittal of other applications or reviews necessary to obtain their approvals of an accessory dwelling unit.

 If the land use permit application complies with relevant land use laws, and receives all required department and agency approvals, a land use permit shall be issued.
 If the application requires submittal of other applications or reviews necessary to attain the approvals of other required departments or agencies, but otherwise complies with relevant land use laws, the application shall be given conditional approval by Planning Division staff, conditioned on approval of other reviewers.
 The accessory dwelling unit shall maintain compliance with the approved permit.